thephez/dash-docs/_includes/devdoc/guide_contracts.md

 Bob gives the redeem script to Charlie, who checks to make sure his public key and Alice's public key are included.
-Then he hashes the redeem script to create a P2SH redeem script and pays the satoshis to it.
+Then he hashes the redeem script to create a P2SH redeem script and pays the duffs to it.
 Bob sees the payment get added to the block chain and ships the merchandise.

 Unfortunately, the merchandise gets slightly damaged in transit.
 Charlie wants a full refund, but Bob thinks a 10% refund is sufficient.
 They turn to Alice to resolve the issue.
 Alice asks for photo evidence from Charlie along with a copy of the redeem script Bob created and Charlie checked.

-After looking at the evidence, Alice thinks a 40% refund is sufficient, so she creates and signs a transaction with two outputs, one that spends 60% of the satoshis to Bob's public key and one that spends the remaining 40% to Charlie's public key.
+After looking at the evidence, Alice thinks a 40% refund is sufficient, so she creates and signs a transaction with two outputs, one that spends 60% of the duffs to Bob's public key and one that spends the remaining 40% to Charlie's public key.

 In the signature script Alice puts her signature